 Image Source: Talkwalker

-VoC analytics can be an invaluable tool requiring some prior knowledge to begin with.
+VoC analytics can be an invaluable tool, but it requires some prior knowledge to begin with.
 Our guide on the subject talks about it in detail, but let’s take a quick look at the four essential steps of the process.

 It all starts with listening.
 Use surveys, feedback forms, social media mentions, and platforms like SKW digital shelf analytics providers to capture the authentic voice of your customers.